gimm-institute/public-zone/workshops/202204_inaugural/presentations/GIMM_introduction.md

 * The outcome of several __applied projects__ in macroprudential modeling
 	* A large numer of extensions emerged motivated by diverse economies and financial systems

-* __Practical scenario production and policy advice__ framework, not a theoretical model
+* __Practical scenario production and policy advice__ framework, not just a theoretical model
     * Flexible semi-structural approach combining theory insights and empirical relevance
-    * Incorporates insights from more structural models, including DSGEs (e.g. MAPMOD)
+    * Incorporates insights from more structural models, including DSGEs

 * __Continuous development__ responding to our technical cooperation projects